Welcome to the College of Health Sciences

-Admission to the College of Health Sciences (CHS) programs is on a competitive basis.
-Student selection is based on a number of factors including overall grade point average, prerequisite or science grade point average, consistency of academic performance, coursework completed prior to application, examination scores, prior health care and life experiences and interpersonal abilities.
-Graduate Record Examination (GRE) score submission and a personal interview may be required by certain College of Health Sciences programs.
-For information on how to gain admission to a specific College of Health Sciences program, please consult the Web pages for the relevant academic program at https://www.rushu.rush.edu/college-health-sciences/academic-programs.
+Admission to the College of Health Sciences programs is on a competitive basis.
+Student selection is based on a number of factors, including overall grade-point average, prerequisite or science grade-point average, consistency of academic performance, coursework completed prior to application, examination scores, prior health care and life experiences and interpersonal abilities.
+The GRE graduate school entry exam score submission and a personal interview may be required by certain College of Health Sciences programs.
+For information on how to gain admission to a specific College of Health Sciences program, please consult the webpages for the relevant academic program at www.rushu.rush.edu/college-health-sciences/academic-programs.

 Application for admission into programs offered in the College of Health Sciences varies by program.
-For more information on application procedures, please consult the specific Web pages for the program and department.
+For more information on application procedures, please consult the specific program and department webpages.

-All applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language examination (TOEFL).
+All applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language, or TOEFL, examination.

-A total TOEFL score of at least 88 on the Internet-based version, 570 on the paper-based version or 230 on the computer version, must be achieved.
-In addition, applicants must score no less than 55 on the paper version, 20 on the computer version or 18 on the Internet-based version on each of the three subtests of the TOEFL (listening, structure/writing and reading).
+A total TOEFL score of at least 88 on the web-based version, at least a 570 on the paper-delivered version or 230 on the computer version must be achieved.
+For each of the three subtests (listening, structure/writing and reading), applicants may score no less than 20 on the computer version or 18 on the web-based and paper delivered versions of the TOEFL.

 An official report of these scores must be received by the Admissions Office prior to the date(s) on which admission decisions are made for the program(s) to which the applicant has applied.
-To obtain information or to register to take the TOEFL, write directly to:
+To obtain information or to register to take the TOEFL, write directly to the Education Testing Service:

 The Education Testing Service